 Spanning across Burrard Inlet with the picturesque backdrop of the Coast Mountains, Lions Gate Bridge is one of Vancouver’s most iconic - and most photographed - landmarks.
 Admire the huge structure from the leafy walkways of Stanley Park or meander along the deck for panoramic views of the city and sea.Discover more

-No visas are currently required for British passport holders to travel to Canada, however you will need to obtain an Electronic Travel Authroity (ETA) in advance of travel and if you’re adding an Alaskan cruise onto your trip you’ll need to apply for an ESTA permit well in advance of your departure (it can sometimes be a lengthy process so be sure to keep on top of it).
-For up to date information on Canada and Alaska visa requirements, it’s recommended that you check the gov.uk website before you travel.
+To travel to Canada, British passport holders will need to obtain an Electronic Travel Authority (ETA) in advance of travel.
+If you’re flights connect in America, you'll also need to apply for an ESTA permit well in advance of your departure (it can sometimes be a lengthy process so be sure to keep on top of it).
+For up to date information on Canada visa requirements, it’s recommended that you check the gov.uk website before you travel.

 Travellers should be up to date with routine vaccination courses and boosters as recommended in the UK.
 However, it’s best to see your GP 6-8 weeks before you travel to check whether they recommend anything different.

 There’s no such thing as summertime sadness in Canada.
 The bears have awoken from their winter slumber, the snow has melted to reveal a rolling topography of wildflower smattered wilderness and the incredible national parks parade their majesty in the light of the summer sun – plus, visiting between May and October means that it will actually be warm enough to explore.
 It’s a no brainer, surely?